 SACRAMENTS OF INITIATION (BAPTISM, CONFIRMATON & EUCHARIST)

 ‘Through Baptism we are freed from sin and reborn as children of God; we become members of Christ, are incorporated into the church and made sharers in her mission.’
-(Catechism) New parents seeking to have their children baptised should attend a Baptism preparation class, which are held every six weeks.
+(Catechism) New parents seeking to have their children baptised should attend a Baptism preparation class, which are held every couple of months.
+Baptism Preparation Dates can be found on the Parish Newsletter.
 At least one of the child’s parents or guardians should be a Catholic and it is understood that the child will be brought up in the Catholic faith.
 There should be at least one godparent who is a practising Catholic.
 There is no set fee for baptisms but a Donation is usually made.
 Baptisms are normally celebrated on Saturdays at 12 Noon.
 Please pick up an application pack from Father Gerard at the end of Sunday Mass.